JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_integration.md

 create and register [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt) extension.

+The implementation of [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt) requires overriding the `getScope` method.
-Your implementation of `WebSymbolsQueryConfigurator` needs to override `getScope` method, in which you create a list of `WebSymbolScope`s depending on the provided `PsiElement` (`element` parameter) and `WebSymbolContext` (`context` parameter).
+This process involves the creation of a list of `WebSymbolScope`s, depending on the provided `PsiElement` (`element` parameter) and `WebSymbolContext` (`context` parameter).
-The below list of supported language features specify information on what kind of `PsiElement`s to expect for each of the supported language features.
+The following list of supported language features outlines the types of `PsiElement`s that can be expected for each supported language feature.

 ## Supported language features